MicrosoftDocs/quantum-docs-pr/articles/techniques/working-with-qubits.md

 }
 ```

-Notable programmatic features shown in this operation are a more complex `fixup` part of the loop which involves quantum operations, and the use of `AssertProb` statements to ascertain the probability of measuring the quantum state at certain specified points in the program.
+Notable programmatic features shown in this operation are a more complex `fixup` part of the loop, which involves quantum operations, and the use of `AssertProb` statements to ascertain the probability of measuring the quantum state at certain specified points in the program.
 See also [Testing and debugging](xref:microsoft.quantum.techniques.testing-and-debugging) for more information about the [`Assert`](xref:microsoft.quantum.intrinsic.assert) and [`AssertProb`](xref:microsoft.quantum.intrinsic.assertprob) operations.